pfnet-research/gcp-workload-identity-federation-webhook/README.md

 Usage of /gcp-workload-identity-federation-webhook:
   -annotation-prefix string
-        The Service Account annotation to look for (default "cloud.google.com") -gcloud-image string
+        The Service Account annotation to look for (default "cloud.google.com") -default-injection-mode string
+        The default injection mode used when a ServiceAccount has no injection-mode annotation.
+One of 'gcloud' or 'direct' (default "direct")
+  -gcloud-image string
         Container image for the init container setting up GCloud SDK (default "gcr.io/google.com/cloudsdktool/google-cloud-cli:stable")
   -gcp-default-region string